Why Bitcoin (BTC), Etherem (ETH) Are Rising Today? - Benzinga

-Bitcoin traded in the green on Thursday evening but failed to cross the key $40,000 barrier in intraday trading, as the global cryptocurrency market cap rose 1.2% to $1.8 trillion.
+Bitcoin continues to face resistance at the $40,000 mark and failed to cross the level over the weekend.
+At press time, on Sunday evening, the apex coin traded higher over 24 hours as the global cryptocurrency market cap rose 3.2% to $1.75 trillion.

 |Coin